alerodriguezabella/alerodriguezabella/README.md

 ### Hi there 👋

+- I'm Alejandra, originally from Venezuela  and currently based in Amsterdam, The Netherlands
+- Industrial Engineer turned Web Developer who really enjoys learning new things

 <!--
 **alerodriguezabella/alerodriguezabella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.